In this section

 As the first private home in Scotland to open to the public in 1936, we have a wealth of experience welcoming individuals and larger groups through our doors.
 Whether the group would prefer to explore the castle at their own pace, receive an introduction on arrival or take a fully guided tour, we have a range of options available to suit most requirement as follows:

-Guided tours are available at no extra cost for any groups of 12 or more, although they are subject to availability on the day of the visit.
+Guided tours can be requested (excluding July and August) at no extra cost for any groups of 12 or more.
+Tours are subject to availability on the day of the visit and cannot be guaranteed.
 Advance booking, particularly when guides are requested, is strongly recommended.
 Tours take approximately 50 minutes.
+Tours of the castle are self-guided, with information in every room and guides on each floor to answer any questions you may have.

 |Group Rates Per Person||House and Gardens||Gardens Only|